Helminth Detection

 Stage 2 of 3

-Confirmed fecal samples pass to a dedicated binary classifier that distinguishes helminths from non-helminths.
-Non-helminth results are reported and the pipeline stops.
-Helminth-positive slides advance to species identification.
+Confirmed fecal samples pass to a dedicated binary classifier that distinguishes helminth from Non Helminth.
+Non Helminth results are reported and the pipeline stops.
+Helminth positive slides advance to species identification.

 3